6.2. General effects of aberrations on image quality

 For instance, if unaberrated image consists of two areas with relative intensities of 1 and 0.5, its contrast is 0.33.
 Unless the image is angularly much larger than the resolution limit of a telescope, this contrast level is appreciably lower than that inherent to the object, due to the energy spread caused by diffraction.
 If now, as a result of wavefront aberrations, additional 10% of the energy from either surface spreads onto the other, it changes the relative intensities to 0.95 and 0.55 or, after being normalized to the higher intensity, 1 and 0.58.
 This in turn lowers the contrast by 20%, to 0.266.
 Details of low inherent contrast, if small enough, will be lost, and the resolution capability of a telescope will be reduced in this respect.
 As the amount of energy spread out by wavefront aberration increases, it will lower the contrast more, beginning to affect resolution/detection of larger, more contrasty details.

-An optical quality indicator normally presented in the form of a graph, called Modulation Transfer Function (MTF), or Contrast Transfer Function, shows how contrast level in an optical system of known optical quality changes with the detail size.
-What is less known is that the Strehl ratio - and somewhat conditionally the peak diffraction intensity ratio in general - also indicate average contrast loss over the entire MTF range of frequencies (Strehl) or significant portion of it (peak diffraction intensity resulting from central obstruction).
+An optical quality indicator normally presented in the form of a graph, called Modulation Transfer Function (MTF), shows how contrast level in an optical system of known optical quality changes with the detail size.
+What is less known is that the Strehl ratio - and somewhat conditionally the peak diffraction intensity ratio, such as the peak diffraction intensity resulting from central obstruction - also indicate average contrast loss over the entire MTF range of frequencies (Strehl) or, in the case of the obstructed PSF, significant portion of this range.
 Hence, 0.92 Strehl, or PDI ratio, also indicates that the average contrast loss for details of all sizes down to the limit of resolution is also ~8%.
 This implies that average contrast loss and drop in central diffraction intensity are directly related.

 For instance, central obstruction of D/3 that covers (1/3)2=0.11 of the pupil area, will reduce peak diffraction intensity from 1 (normalized) to (1-0.11)2=0.79.
 Likewise, spider vanes obstructing 2% of the area of this annulus will further reduce the peak intensity to 0.79(0.98)2=0.76.
 The corresponding average contrast loss over the range of MTF frequencies is ~0.24, or 24%.
 Should be noted, however, that this standard theoretical approach assumes near monochromatic point-source, which is effectively a coherent source.
 In the real world, light from astronomical objects, including stars, is polychromatic, thus partially (mainly) incoherent, and its effect on intensity distribution is significantly smaller (more details).